 London is home to some of the world’s premier film and TV studios including Pinewood (home to James Bond and Star Wars to name but a few.
 It has been a hub of top-quality theatre for centuries.
 For those looking to seek a living from treading the boards, there are more opportunities per square mile in London than anywhere else in the country.
 It’s also a great place for those trying to break into the world of film and media production behind the camera.

 London also has a modestly sized but thriving video games industry.
 There’s also hipster magnet boroughs like Dalston and Shoreditch which are home to many artists and creative media outlets while some of the world’s biggest advertising and digital marketing agencies have prestigious offices within the creative hubs like Soho and Camden.

-Creatively minded and ambitious professionals may find stiff competition in looking for digital marketing jobs in London, but they’ll also find a wealth of opportunity, too!
+Creatively minded and ambitious marketing professionals may find stiff competition in looking for digital marketing jobs in London, SEO jobs in London and social media jobs in London but they’ll also find a wealth of opportunity, too!